Municipal Innovation Collection

 - Science, Technology and Innovations for Sustainable Human Settlements (STI4SHS) Roadmap

-The STI4SHS Roadmap serves as a ten-year policy framework (2020–2029) aimed fostering innovation and scaling up technologies to create smart and sustainable human settlements.
+The STI4SHS Roadmap serves as a ten-year policy framework (2020–2029) aimed at fostering innovation and scaling up technologies to create smart and sustainable human settlements.
 It aligns with key national policies and serves as an implementation plan to guide investment and institutionalise transformative initiatives in the sector.
 Ultimately, it seeks to position the government as a key enabler of innovation in society.

 - Policy research study to determine the adoption and integration of Science, Technology and Innovation (STI) into government policies and planning frameworks